Information is based on my personal travel & research- updated: (January 2017)

 Elephant treks in Chitwan are offered by all lodges and tour agencies.
 They generally last between 1 and 1.5 hours.
 Elephant jungle tours usually have three times.
 Early morning, mid morning and late afternoon.
 Elephant tours cost between 1800 and 2500+ rupees.
 These tours are run by people who either own or hire out their elephants.

-There is a government elephant tour available which costs 2500 rupees.
-This tour takes place in a separate part of the jungle and and additional fees go to fund the upkeep of the National Park and local communities Elephants are also only taken out twice a day.
-Government elephants are becoming harder to hire out and it's easier to find them at the NTNC office.
+There is a government elephant tour available which costs 2500 rupees however since 2016 it is has become very hard to arrange.
+This tour takes place in a separate part of the jungle and an additional fees go to fund the upkeep of the National Park and local communities Elephants are also only taken out twice a day.
+Government elephants are becoming harder to hire out from their offical office.
+It's easier to find them at the NTNC office.

-There are separate fees for Nepalese, SAARC and foreigners from the Government center.
+There are separate fees for Nepali, SAARC and foreigners from the Government center.
 Generally speaking the fee for an elephant jungle trek is: Nepalese 200, SAARC 1000, foreigner 2500.
 (Foreigner is generally "western").